 Byron attended Florida State University and graduated in 2002 with bachelor of arts degrees in finance and marketing.
 Byron’s career path has included working in the finance, insurance, and banking industries in Southwest Florida.

-Elected to the Florida House of Representatives in 2016, Byron currently sits on five committees and honorably serves as the chairman of the Insurance and Banking Subcommittee.
+When serving in the Florida House of Representatives in 2016, Byron sat on five committees and honorably served as the chairman of the Insurance and Banking Subcommittee.
 He was named a Champion of Economic Freedom for his A+ rating for the 2017 Legislative Session by Americans for Prosperity.
 For the 2018 Legislative Session, he was the recipient of the Award for Conservative Excellence by the American Conservative Union Foundation.
 In 2018, Byron was honored by the Florida Council on Aging for his work in preventing elder abuses in financial transactions.
 During his time in the Florida House, Byron has primarily focused on elder affairs, criminal justice reform, and striving to make sure each child in Florida has access to a world-class education.

 He has been a featured speaker and panelist discussing policy and politics on national and statewide stages.
 Byron has been a guest host and commentator on Daybreak with Drew Steele, on 92.5 Fox News FM; the Bob Harden Show; the Joe Whitehead Show, on 98.9 WGUF; Pundits on the Porch, a podcast by the James Madison Institute; and as a featured speaker at the Republican Party of Florida’s Sunshine Summit this past summer.